The cast of TinkerQuarry. Expect unmarked spoilers.

 - The Dreaded: Due to his violent nature and iron-fisted rule over the Dollhouse, most toys are terrified of him.

-- Evil Virtues: Although he goes crazy keeping everyone in the house, he does it out of love and respect for his owner, and hope that she will come back.
+- Even Evil Has Loved Ones: Although he goes crazy keeping everyone in the house, he does it out of love and respect for his owner, and out of hope that she will come back.
 It's rather telling that his Essence is Loyalty, rather than something like Cruelty.

 - Fluffy the Terrible: His real name, Fido, is hardly intimidating, although barely anyone calls him that anymore.